Here’s how you can learn to fly in Nashville

 Q. Once I have my private pilot’s license, what can I do?
 Where can I go?

-A. With your private pilot’s license, you now have the ability to fly to any airport in or outside of the United States (subject to foreign country regulations), as well as carry passengers.
+A. With your private pilot’s license, you now have the ability to fly to any airport inside or outside the United States (subject to foreign country regulations), as well as carry passengers.

 Q. Can I take flight lessons if I’m not a U.S. citizen?